PlutoKirito/MoFA-Lite/README.md

 > **Acknowledgement**: All data sources were provided by the team of the course instructor, [Prof. Chen](https://zhenzhong-chen.github.io/), and are intended solely for the final course examination.

-**MoFA-Lite** tackles this by employing a **Lightweight Modality-Focused Attention** mechanism that dynamically weighs the importance of different modalities before fusing them for prediction.

-Unlike traditional heavy-weight transformers, MoFA-Lite is designed to be agile yet powerful, leveraging a **Single-Model Multi-Output** strategy combined with **10-Fold Cross-Validation Ensemble** to achieve state-of-the-art stability and accuracy.
+**MoFA-Lite** tackles this by employing a **Lightweight Modality-Focused Attention** mechanism that dynamically weighs the importance of different modalities before fusing them for prediction, is designed to  leverage a **Single-Model Multi-Output** strategy combined with **K-Fold Cross-Validation Ensemble** to achieve not bad stability and accuracy.

 ## 📊 Performance & Leaderboard